SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/Addendum_Fifty_Years_of_International_Affairs_Analysis/index.md

 title: "Addendum: Fifty Years of International Affairs Analysis: An Annotated Bibliography of Susan Strange's Academic Publications"
 description: "By Christopher May"
 datetext: "2000"
 excerpt: "May, Christopher.
-"Addendum: Fifty Years of International Affairs Analysis: An Annotated Bibliography of Susan Strange's Academic Publications."
 In Strange Power: Shaping the Parameters of International Relations and International Political Economy.
 Thomas Lawton, James Rosenau, Amy C. Verdun, editors.
 421-443.
 London: Routledge, 2000."
 excerpt2: "Abstract content"
 excerpt3: "Keywords: Other"